rackerlabs/genestack-images/docs/containers/skyline.md

 # Skyline

 The `skyline` image is built from [ContainerFiles/skyline](https://github.com/rackerlabs/genestack-images/blob/main/ContainerFiles/skyline).
-Security patches are applied by [scripts/skyline-cve-patching.sh](https://github.com/rackerlabs/genestack-images/blob/main/scripts/skyline-cve-patching.sh).
+It packages the RackerLabs fork of Skyline and applies security fixes with [scripts/skyline-cve-patching.sh](https://github.com/rackerlabs/genestack-images/blob/main/scripts/skyline-cve-patching.sh).

 This container packages the Skyline service for use in the stack.
 The build installs the required packages, applies security updates and configuration, and prepares the service for integration.